sebadima/woo-mailerlite/readme.txt

 == Upgrade Notice ==

 = 1.2.0 (1st February 2018)
-* New: Product importing in Mailerlite campaign builder
+* New: Product importing in MailerLite campaign builder
 * New: Product and category importing in MailerLite automation workflow builder
 * New: Campaign sales tracking